shasibhusanJena/AWS-Solutions-Architect-Associate/README.md

     - **Amazon Rekognition** : **face detection**, labeling, **celebrity recognition** , **remove pornographic content**
     - **Amazon Transcribe** : **audio to text (ex: subtitles)** , **remove any Personally Identifiable Information** (PII) from the call before it's saved.
+    - **Amazon Config** : etailed view of the configuration of AWS resources in your AWS account.
+      - This includes how the resources are related to one another and how they were configured in the past so that you can see how the configurations and relationships change over time.
     - **Amazon GuardDuty** :
        - is a threat detection service that **continuously monitors your AWS workloads for malicious activity**.
        - uses ML to create intelligent Threat discovery to protect your AWS Account,anomaly